super

 .

-SuperSQL's data model does not require these sorts of gymnastics as
+SuperSQL's data model does not require these kinds of gymnastics as

 everything does not have to be jammed into a table.
 Instead, we can use the